Thomas Boyd, 6th Lord Boyd: Biography

 Thomas Boyd, with his father, Robert Boyd, 5th Lord Boyd, fought at the battle of Langside on 13 May 1568, for Mary, Queen of Scots.
 He inherited the title Lord Boyd on the death of 5th Lord Boyd in 1590.
 He resigned his whole estate to the King, from whom, on 12 January 1592, he obtained a new charter thereof, "erecting the same into a free Lordship and Barony, to be called the Lordship and Barony of Kilmarnock" to himself for life, with remainder to his son and heir apparent, Robert, Master of Boyd, in tail male, remainder to "heirs male," thereby excluding the heirs general.
 Under this grant Thomas, not improbably, became Lord Boyd of Kilmarnock.
 He died June 1611.
 As Robert died before his father, the estates and title passed to his son Robert.

 Family

 Thomas was the second but first surviving son and heir of Robert Boyd, 5th Lord Boyd.

-Thomas Boyd married firstly, before 1568, when she was living, Margaret, 2nd daughter of Sir Matthew Campbell, of Loudoun, by Isabel, daughter of Sir John Drummond, of Innerpeffry.
+Thomas Boyd married firstly, before 1568, when she was living, Marion, 3rd daughter (not to be confused with Margaret, 8th daughter who married Sir John Wallace) of Sir Matthew Campbell, of Loudoun, by Isabel, daughter of John Drummond of Innerpeffray.
 He married secondly to Jane daughter of William Stockdale.
 He married, lastly, to Elizabeth Wallace, who survived him.